vmware-tanzu/velero/site/content/docs/main/api-types/schedule.md

     # a default value of 30 days will be used.
 The default can be configured on the velero server
     # by passing the flag --default-backup-ttl.
     ttl: 24h0m0s
+    # The labels you want on backup objects, created from this schedule (instead of copying the labels you have on schedule object itself).
+    # Setting this will also ensure your backup object does not get labels from f.ex. argocd copied to your backup object (making argocd think it created it and wanting to remove it)
+    metadata:
+      labels:
+        labelname: somelabelvalue
     # Actions to perform at different times during a backup.
 The only hook supported is
     # executing a command in a container in a pod using the pod exec API.
 Optional.
     hooks: